Captivating Things to Do in Pagosa Springs

 While we just spent a couple of hours in Durango, there are plenty of things to do there that could warrant a longer visit.
 We certainly hope to return one day to do some more exploring, including a ride on the historic Durango & Silverton Narrow Gauge Railroad.

 Another option on your way to or from Pagosa Springs is Great Sand Dunes National Park, which is about two hours east.
 We stopped here on our way home from Pagosa Springs and thoroughly enjoyed our visit.
-Grant’s upcoming article will share our experience and how you can enjoy this park even if you don’t want to spend a lot of time hiking in the sand!
+Chck out Grant’s in-depth guide to visiting Great Sand Dunes National Park to see how you can enjoy this park even if you don’t want to spend a lot of time hiking in the sand!

 Great Sand Dunes National Park is about two hours east of Pagosa Springs.